How to use Voice of the Customer to accelerate SaaS growth

 Whether you're a pre-seed startup, Series B scaleup, or growing enterprise, look for an agency that demonstrates experience working with B2B SaaS and a clear understanding of your business goals.

 In the agency world, there are generalists and specialists.
 Some agencies exclusively serve B2C, others B2B, and some serve both.
-The same is true for industry — agencies may specialize in food and beverage, agriculture, health, SaaS, and more.
+The same is true for industry; agencies may specialize in food and beverage, agriculture, health, SaaS, and more.

-Specialization | B2B SaaS-Specialized Agency | Generalist Agency |
+| Factor | B2B SaaS-Specialized Agency | Generalist Agency |

-Expertise and Knowledge |
+Expertise & Knowledge |

 |